Wandalen/wTools/module/core/macro_tools/Readme.md

     }
   }

-  // Implement `ComponentAssign` trait to allow assigning `AttributePropertyCustom` to `AttributeMutator`. impl< IntoT > ComponentAssign< AttributePropertyCustom, IntoT > for AttributeMutator where
+  // Implement `Assign` trait to allow assigning `AttributePropertyCustom` to `AttributeMutator`. impl< IntoT > Assign< AttributePropertyCustom, IntoT > for AttributeMutator where
     IntoT : Into< AttributePropertyCustom >,
   {